Boundary condition for phonon distribution functions at a smooth crystal interface and interfacial angular momentum transfer: Overview

 \subsection{Assumptions}

-We consider a model system where two crystals, both treated as isotropic elastic media~\footnote{ A crystal is regarded as an isotropic elastic medium in either of the following two cases~\cite{LandauLifshitzTextbookVol7}: (i)~it is polycrystalline, with grain size smaller than the wavelength we focus on; or (ii)~its multiple elastic constants happen to reduce to the two parameters of isotropic elasticity. }, are joined at a smooth interface at $z = 0$.
-We assume the system is in a steady state~\footnote{ In particular, the entire structure is not undergoing rigid-body rotation relative to the laboratory frame. } and at low temperatures.
+~\footnote{ A crystal is regarded as an isotropic elastic medium in either of the following two cases~\cite{LandauLifshitzTextbookVol7}: (i)~it is polycrystalline, with grain size smaller than the wavelength we focus on; or (ii)~its multiple elastic constants happen to reduce to the two parameters of isotropic elasticity. }{, are joined at a smooth interface at $z = 0$.
+This assumption is widely employed in the acoustic mismatch model for interfacial thermal transport~\cite{Little1959,Swartz1989}.
+Here, we aim to establish the general mechanism of phonon AM transmission; quantitative modeling of specific anisotropic crystals is left for future work.
+We focus on nonmagnetic crystals and assume the absence of external magnetic fields.} We assume the system is in a steady state~\footnote{ In particular, the entire structure is not undergoing rigid-body rotation relative to the laboratory frame. } and at low temperatures.

 The characteristic length scales of the system follow this order: lattice constant $\ll$ interface roughness $\ll$ phonon wavelength $\ll$ phonon mean free path $\ll$ crystal size.
 We treat the $z$-direction length of the system, normal to the interface, as infinite.
 That is, the two crystals occupy the semi-infinite regions $z < 0$ and $z > 0$, respectively (see Fig.~\ref{fig: incidentplane}).